 Credits that exceed 75 are paid on a per-credit basis.
 The seminary is committed to helping students meet denominational requirements, including polity and biblical languages.
-Because requirements vary widely across denominations, these courses are not included in the flat-fee tuition, and their schedule may vary from the Day and Weekend blocks
+Because requirements vary widely across denominations, polity and beginning biblical language courses are not included in the flat-fee tuition and do not receive elective credit.
+Exegesis courses in Hebrew and Greek are taken as a special section of biblical studies electives and do receive elective credit.
+The schedule of these additional courses may vary.